 This is a nice feature to show off to your friends who do not have an Apple Watch.
 But if you are having battery related issues, this can help out.

 Every time you use your hands to do the talking, your watch unit gets activated and munches up on some of the precious battery juice.
-To disable the Activate on Wrist Raise feature on the Apple Watch choose Settings > General and toggle Activate on Wrist Raise off.
+To disable the Activate on Wrist Raise feature, go to Settings > General, and toggle Activate on Wrist Raise to off.

 Smarter Notifications System